Hundertwasser House Vienna

-The Hundertwasser House in Vienna bears the unmistakable hand of the artist Friedensreich Hundertwasser, whose pen-name was Friedrich Stowasser.
+The Hundertwasser House in Vienna bears the unmistakable hand of the artist Friedensreich Hundertwasser, whose birth name was Friedrich Stowasser.
 The colorfully decorated exterior façade of Hundertwasser House in Vienna draws attention to itself almost magically.
 Anyone who lives in the Hundertwasser House also has the right to decorate the façade around the windows entirely to their own taste.
-This makes the house on Vienna's Kegelgasse even more lively.
-More than 200 trees and shrubs on the balconies and roof terraces make the Hundertwasser House a green oasis in the heart of the city.
-The Hundertwasser House can only be viewed from outside.
-However, a few hundred meters from the Hundertwasser House in Vienna is the Kunst Haus Wien, which is home to a permanent Hundertwasser exhibition.
+More than 200 trees and shrubs on the balconies and roof terraces make the Hundertwasserhaus a green oasis in the heart of the city.
+The Hundertwasserhaus can only be viewed from outside.

-The coffeehouse "Kunst und Café" on the ground floor of the Hundertwasser House shows a free film, in which Friedensreich Hundertwasser personally leads you through "his" house.
+In the "Kunst und Café" coffee house on the ground floor of the Hundertwasserhaus , a free film can be watched in which Friedensreich Hundertwasser leads viewers in person through "his" house.

 Hundertwasser HouseKegelgasse 37-39, 1030 Wien